T1taniumF0rge-Industries-Inc/Software/MovieSoft/Sviatoslav Richter/notes_music29032025.md

 > 3rd page Più lento expressive, respect ties
 >
 > Repetitive parts (Più mosso) play with legatos and connect fingers
+>
+> Don't force the keys if you can, play them naturally with arm weight and let the arm weight press any keys, all you do is releasing

 > [!CAUTION]
 >